Scientific Integrity in Public Policy

 Scientific Access and Advice

 - Government scientists should be allowed to discuss their published, peer-reviewed research with the media and the public.
-When they comment publicly on policy options informed by their research and general technical knowledge, they should clearly state that they are offering their own opinions and not speaking for the agency.
+When they comment publicly on policy options informed by their research and general technical knowledge, they should clearly state that they are offering their own opinions and not speaking for the government agency.

-- When federal agencies must prevent their employees, grantees, and/or advisors from commenting publicly on scientific results or policies, restrictions should be transparent and consistently enforced.
+- When government agencies must prevent their employees, grantees, and/or advisors from commenting publicly on scientific results or policies, restrictions should be transparent and consistently enforced.
 Appeal processes should be easily available and timely.

 The content of this appendix is excerpted from The Keystone Center’s Improving the Use of Science in Regulatory Decision-Making: Dealing with Conflict of Interest and Bias in Scientific Advisory Panels, and Improving Systematic Scientific Reviews, A Report from the Research Integrity Roundtable, September 2012, pgs.
 5 and 23-26.